-Catherine Ring is a freelance session musician based in London.
-She is a member of the Colin Currie Group, and nine-piece brass band Perhaps Contraption.
+Catherine Ring is a freelance session musician based in London and the South West.
+She is a member of the Colin Currie Group, ensemblebash percussion quartet, and nine-piece brass band Perhaps Contraption.

 Catherine's theatre and commercial work includes: